krisnaajiep/php-todo-list-api/README.md

 If an API key is missing, malformed, or invalid, you will receive an HTTP 401 Unauthorized response code.

 ## Rate and usage limits

-`Use this section to cover your APIs' terms of use.
-Include API limits, constraints, and relevant error codes, so consumers understand the permitted API usage and practices.`

-`The example given below is from The Postman API's documentation.
-Use it as a reference to write your APIs' terms of use.`

 API access rate limits apply at a per-API key basis in unit time.
 The limit is 60 requests per minute.
 Also, depending on your plan, you may have usage limits.
 If you exceed either limit, your request will return an HTTP 429 Too Many Requests status code.